micmejia/bible-dump/NKJV/Genesis/Gen 27.md

 Now therefore, please take your weapons, your quiver and your bow, and go out to the field and hunt game for me.

 ###### 4
-And make me [^a]savory food, such as I love, and bring _it_ to me that I may eat, that my soul may bless you before I die."
+And make me savory food, such as I love, and bring _it_ to me that I may eat, that my soul may bless you before I die."

 ###### 5
 Now Rebekah was listening when Isaac spoke to Esau his son.
 And Esau went to the field to hunt game and to bring _it._